 He has lived, studied, and worked in Germany for some five years in total, including a high school year as a Rotary exchange student in Duisburg and Hamburg and a college semester of independent study at the Ludwig-Maximilian-Universität in Munich.
 He later interned at the Suhrkamp publishing house in Frankfurt am Main and also spent a Fulbright year doing dissertation research in Frankfurt.
 He subsequently spent several 11-week stints directing study abroad in Mainz and, most recently, taking Norwich students for a two-week study visit to Berlin and Greifswald.

-Sophia Mizouni holds a French Baccalauréat from the Collège Marie de France, a Bachelor in Landscape Architecture from the Université de Montréal, a Masters in Landscape Architecture from the University of Guelph and a Masters of Arts and PhD in French Language and Literature from Boston University.
+Sophia Mizouni holds a French baccalauréat from the Collège Marie de France, a bachelor’s in landscape architecture from the Université de Montréal, a master’s in landscape architecture from the University of Guelph and a Master of Arts and doctorate in French language and literature from Boston University.

-Miriam Romero joined the faculty of the Department of Modern Languages at Norwich University in 2020.
-She completed her PhD in Latin American Studies at the University of Oklahoma.
-She holds a B.A. in Spanish with Teaching Certification and a M.A. in Spanish Literature and Culture from the University of Texas at Brownsville.
+Miriam Romero joined Norwich University’s Modern Languages Department faculty in 2020.
+She completed her doctorate in Latin American Studies at the University of Oklahoma.
+She holds a Bachelor of Arts in Spanish with teaching certification and a Mastwer of Arts in Spanish literature and culture from the University of Texas, Brownsville.

-Kaitlin E. Thomas completed her Ph.D. in Hispanic Studies at the University of Birmingham (U.K.).
-She holds a B.A. in Hispanic Studies from Washington College and an M.A. in Latin American and Spanish Language & Literature from New York University (Madrid).
+Kaitlin E. Thomas completed her doctorate in Hispanic studies at the University of Birmingham (U.K.).
+She holds a Bachelor of Arts in Hispanic studies from Washington College and an Master of Arts in Latin American and Spanish language and literature from New York University (Madrid).